panjf2000/gnet/README.md

 }
 ```

-Like I said in the 『Multiple Reactors + Goroutine-Pool』section, if there are blocking code in your business logic, then you ought to turn them into non-blocking code in any way, for instance you can wrap them into a goroutine, but it will result in a massive amount of goroutines if massive traffic is passing through your server so I would suggest you utilize a goroutine pool like [ants](https://github.com/panjf2000/ants) to manage those goroutines and reduce the cost of system resources.
+Like I said in the 『Multiple Reactors + Goroutine Pool』section, if there are blocking code in your business logic, then you ought to turn them into non-blocking code in any way, for instance, you can wrap them into a goroutine, but it will result in a massive amount of goroutines if massive traffic is passing through your server so I would suggest you utilize a goroutine pool like [ants](https://github.com/panjf2000/ants) to manage those goroutines and reduce the cost of system resources.

 **All gnet examples:**